smatechnologies/opconmft-docs/docs/security.md

 **Perfect Forward Secrecy**

-Without Perfect Forward Secrecy (PFS), if an adversary manages to compromise a server's private key, he will be able to decrypt any secure communications that were previously monitored and recorded by that adversary at any time in the past.
-Perfect Forward Secrecy is a property of certain modern ciphers which fully eliminates this risk through the use of additional, temporary keys that cannot be obtained by any eavesdropper.
+Without Perfect Forward Secrecy (PFS), if an adversary manages to compromise a server's private key, they will be able to decrypt any secure communications which were previously monitored and recorded by that adversary at any time in the past.
+Perfect Forward Secrecy is a property of certain modern ciphers which fully eliminates this risk through the use of additional temporary keys that cannot be obtained by any eavesdropper.

 **OpConMFT supports Perfect Forward Secrecy by providing a large collection of PFS-enabled ciphers, including**